Sunday, March 31, 2013

 These by the way, have also become what is also commonly termed as retro-styled western meals by many today.
 In a rather classy setting too.

-Loyal Dining, foie gras
+Loyal Dining, sautéed foie gras on brioche

 Here's sautéed foie gras on toasted brioche.
 Tasted pretty much like it looked, with a generous chunk of the fatty duck liver across the crispy bread.

-Loyal Dining, foie gras
+Loyal Dining, pan seared foie gras char siew rice

 The pan seared foie gras (again) with bbq pork served with rice topped with a sunny side up caught our attention.
 We telepathically came to consensus that couldn't give that a pass.
 Not at all.
 After all, foie gras with char siew together on the same plate is certainly not something one gets to choose everyday.